-Units 1 & 2 Units 3 & 4 Unit 1 - The Human Body in Motion Unit 3 - Movement Skills & Energy for Physical Activity Understanding how the musculoskeletal system produces movement.
-Understanding how the cardiorespiratory system functions at rest and during physical activity.
-Evaluating the social, cultural and environmental enablers and barriers to participation in movement.
-Investigating the legal and illegal use of substances from an ethical and biophysical perspective.
-Analysing movement skills to improve performance.
-Application of feedback to improve performance.
-Application of a variety of biomechanical principles to improve performance.
-Examine the role of the cardiovascular, muscular and respiratory systems to produce and supply the body with energy and oxygen during Unit 2 - Physical Activity, Sport & Society Unit 4 - Training to Improve Performance Understanding the concept of physical activity and sedentary behaviour.
-Examining participation in physical activity amongst different population groups.
-Examining the different types of physical activity participation in physical activity.
-Investigating how participation in physical activity can vary across a lifespan.
-Analysing data of physical activity to determine the fitness levels of an athlete.
-Application of appropriate fitness tests and ensuring it is valid and reliable.
-Implement, apply & evaluate training principles and training methods to improve performance.
-Understand the chronic adaptations that occur because of exercise.
+Units 1 & 2 Units 3 & 4 Unit 1 - The Human Body in Motion Unit 3 - Movement Skills & Energy for Physical Activity Understanding how the musculoskeletal system produces movement Understanding how the cardiorespiratory system functions at rest and during physical activity Evaluating the social, cultural and environmental enablers and barriers to participation in movement Investigating the legal and illegal use of substances from an ethical and biophysical perspective Analysing movement skills to improve performance Application of feedback to improve performance Application of a variety of biomechanical principles to improve performance Examine the role of the cardiovascular, muscular and respiratory systems to produce and supply the body with energy and oxygen during exercise Application of energy system interplay during physical activity Unit 2 - Physical Activity, Sport & Society Unit 4 - Training to Improve Performance Understanding the concept of physical activity and sedentary behavior Examining participation in physical activity amongst different population groups Examining the different types of physical activity participation in physical activity Investigating how participation in physical activity can vary across a lifespan.
+Analysing data of physical activity to determine the fitness levels of an athlete Application of appropriate fitness tests and ensuring it is valid and reliable Implement, apply & evaluate training principles and training methods to improve performance Understand the chronic adaptations that occurs as a result of exercise.

 What types of things will I do?
-Practical labs, data analysis, reflective folios, case study analysis, structured questions, written reports, oral presentations, visual presentations & class discussions.
+Practical labs, data analysis, reflective folios, case study analysis, structured questions, written reports, visual presentations & class discussions.